Animecointeam/Animecoin/README.md

 Other release notes
 ---------------------
-- Working node seeds were added, DNS seeds in progress.
 - Translations need people to work upon.
 - Regression test network code (like testnet, but special) was added following the mainstream Bitcoin client, this remains untested so far.